What you need to know about this preventable cancer

 “If there are any changes in bowel habits, bleeding or unexplained weight loss, it’s important to see a physician right away,” says Dr. Govekar.
 “Polyps and early stage cancer can be found during the screening and are easier to treat when found early.”

-However, even if you are not experiencing these symptoms, it’s important to follow the Centers for Disease Control’s recommended screening guidelines.
 Screening tests can detect precancerous polyps, which can be removed before they have a chance to turn into cancer.
 Screening tests can also detect cancer early, when treatment is most effective.
 You should talk to your doctor about whether a screening makes sense for you.
 The U.S. Preventive Services Task Force recommends screenings at ages 50 to 75.

 About the Author